twilio-professional-services/flex-project-template/README.md

 ## setup-local-environment

 convenience script for simplyfying local setup and development, triggered as part of an `npm install` at the root of the repository

+## generate-env

+conveience script that does the same as setup-local-environment except it won't install npm pacakges again.
+Useful if you want to re-generate the serverless-functions env configuration from the current active profile in twilio-cli

 # CHANGELOG